past showcases

-The event features the world premiere of a newly reworked version of the film, combining imagery from the Hubble Space Telescope with bespoke animation, Whitacre’s original score and live narration.
+The event featured the world premiere of a newly reworked version of the film, combining imagery from the Hubble Space Telescope with bespoke animation, Whitacre’s original score and live narration.

-A panel discussion further explores the connections between astrophysics, data and musical composition with a former astronaut and two astrophysicists.
+A panel discussion further explored the connection between astrophysics, data and musical composition with a former astronaut and visualisation scientist.

 March 14, 2026 - 4pm Eric Whitacre’s Deep Field UK House British Music Embassy, Palm Door on Sixth (Austin, Texas)

-Classical Unlocked is returning to SXSW Austin for the fourth year to curate a fresh space for classical music within the mainstream, and to showcase sparky talent, redefining classical music’s presence in modern music culture.
+Classical Unlocked returned to SXSW Austin for the fourth year to curate a fresh space for classical music within the mainstream, and to showcase sparky talent, redefining classical music’s presence in modern music culture.

-International artists performing in the Classical Unlocked showcase include Les Itinérantes, Suuvi, Jamie Duffy, Kety Fusco, Hania Derej, and Babatunde Hiphopera.
+International artists performing in the Classical Unlocked showcase included Les Itinérantes, Suuvi, Jamie Duffy, Kety Fusco, Hania Derej, and Babatunde Hiphopera.

 SXSW LONDON 2025